top of page

 It was quite a pastime and the great way to supply my activity.
 My fly tying grew quite well by 2010.
 Since 2011, as I tried to make a way as a guide, I started to sell flies, if I could.
 I brought my flies to shops in the area, inquired to some wholesale companies, set up an online catalog, etc., etc., and one of my very original patterns got a spotlight.
 A large and attractor soft-hackle/wet-fly, Coyoted Pheasant Soft-Hackle made a small piece in a magazine and was in a production with one of major fly companies for a few years.

-As I met Tom and decided to pursue spring creeks my own repertoire, I fished DePuy's a lot and collected insects.
+As I fished DePuy's I collected a lot of insects.
 I mimicked some spring creek patterns.
 Then, based on various insect samples I gathered, I started to tie prototypes and fished with them for experiments.
 Buzz at his Spring Creek Specialists shop on DePuy's gave me some ideas and concepts on spring creek flies.
 I wasn't afraid of developing new patterns and testing them on streams any more.
 Besides spring creeks, I did the same on Yellowstone River and Yellowstone National Park waters.

 By the spring of 2013, I developed a set of flies for spring creeks and assembled foundation patterns for YNP and river floats as well.
 Of course, I still come up with new patterns and keep adding new patterns from shops, guides, and information (books, magazine, internet).
 But the foundation and criteria of fly selections for my own fishing and guiding were already established by then.